guillaumeblaquiere/eventsync/README.md

 ```
 {
   "eventKey": string
+  "AcceptedHttpMethods": [string]
   "minNbOfOccurrence": int
 }
 ```
 Where
 * `eventKey`: the name of the endpoint path to invoke from event source.
 The full path will be `/event/<eventKey>`.
 The `eventKey` value must be unique in the whole list of configuration's `Endpoint`
+* `AcceptedHttpMethods`: the list of accepted HTTP method for that `Endpoint`.
+The values can be GET, POST, OPTIONS, HEAD, PUT, DELETE, TRACE, CONNECT.
+If omit, all the methods will be accepted
 * `minNbOfOccurrence`: the minimal number of event to consider the endpoint as valid when a trigger check is performed.
 The value must be > 0.
 If it is omitted or set to 0, it is set to 1 by default.